freqtrade/freqtrade/docs/recursive-analysis.md

 ### Summary

-Checks a given strategy for recursive formula issue via recursive-analysis.
+Checks a given strategy for recursive formula issue via `recursive-analysis`.
-Recursive formula issue means that the indicator's calculation don't have enough data for its calculation to produce correct value.

-### What's with the odd-numbered default startup candles?
+### Why are odd-numbered default startup candles used?

-If you look the arguments above, you should notice that the default value for the startup candles are odd number.
-Why is it?
-Because when the bot fetchs candle data from exchange's API, the last candle is the one being checked by the bot, and the rest of the data is what we call startup candles.
+The default value for startup candles are odd numbers.
+When the bot fetches candle data from the exchange's API, the last candle is the one being checked by the bot and the rest of the data are the "startup candles".

-For example, Binance allow 1000 candles per API call.
-When the bot receive 1000 candles, the last candle is being looked at as the current candle, and the 999 candles are the startup candles.
-If you put the startup candle as 1000 for example, the bot will try to fetch 1001 candles instead.
-The issue with that is that exchange API send candle data in bulk size.
-So in case of Binance API, it will send the data in group of 1000.
-Which means if the bot think the strategy need 1001 data, it will download 2000 data instead, which means you will have 1 current candle and 1999 startup candles.
+For example, Binance allows 1000 candles per API call.
+When the bot receives 1000 candles, the last candle is the "current candle", and the preceding 999 candles are the "startup candles".
+By setting the startup candle count as 1000 instead of 999, the bot will try to fetch 1001 candles instead.
+The exchange API will then send candle data in a paginated form, i.e. in case of the Binance API, this will be two groups- one of length 1000 and another of length 1.
+This results in the bot thinking the strategy needs 1001 candles of data, and so it will download 2000 candles worth of data instead, which means there will be 1 "current candle" and 1999 "startup candles".

-Another thing to keep in mind is that Freqtrade only allowed to call the API for 5 times only.
-So for example, you can only download 5000 data from Binance API, which means the max `startup_candle_count` you can have is 4999.
+Furthermore, exchanges limit the number of consecutive bulk API calls, e.g. Binance allows 5 calls.
+In this case, only 5000 candles can be downloaded from Binance API without hitting the API rate limit, which means the max `startup_candle_count` you can have is 4999.

-Please note that the limit can changed in the future by the exchanges without any prior notice.
+Please note that this candle limit may be changed in the future by the exchanges without any prior notice.

 ### How does the command work?

-It will start with a backtest using the supplied timerange to generate a baseline for indicators' value.
+- Firstly an initial backtest is carried out using the supplied timerange to generate a benchmark for indicator values.
-After setting the baseline it will then do additional runs for each different startup candles.
+- After setting the benchmark it will then carry out additional runs for each different startup candle count.
-When the additional runs are done, it will compare the indicators at the last rows and report the differences in a table.
+- It will then compare the indicator values at the last candle rows and report the differences in a table.

 ### Caveats

-- `recursive-analysis` will only calculate and compare the indicators' value at the last row.
-If there are any differences, the table will only tell you the percentage differences.
-Whether it has any real impact on your entries and exits isn't checked.
+- `recursive-analysis` will only calculate and compare the indicator values at the last row.
+The output table reports the percentage differences between the different startup candle count backtests and the original benchmark backtest.
+Whether it has any actual impact on your entries and exits is not included.
-- The ideal scenario is to have your indicators have no difference at all despite the startup candle being varied.
-But in reality, some of publicly-available formulas are using recursive formula.
-So the goal isn't to have zero differences, but to have the differences low enough to make sure they won't have any real impact on trading decisions.
+- The ideal scenario is that indicators will have no variance (or at least very close to 0%) despite the startup candle being varied.
+In reality, indicators such as EMA are using a recursive formula to calculate indicator values, so the goal is not necessarily to have zero percentage variance, but to have the variance low enough (and the `startup_candle_count` high enough) that the recursion inherent in the indicator will not have any real impact on trading decisions.